matthewjz-lyonsk6/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multi-tasking as it can be distracting and lead to poorer quality work in the long run.
 Instead, focus on one task at a time and give it your full attention.
 You can also use time blocking to manage your time more effectively.
 Allocate specific time slots for each task, which will make it easier to stay focused and avoid getting side-tracked by other tasks.

+# 2023-12-15
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the principles of software development and design.
+By constantly learning and improving your skills, you will become a more valuable asset to your team or organization.

+Remember that programming is a collaborative effort, so be sure to communicate effectively with your teammates.
+Learn to listen to their ideas and feedback, but also be willing to share your knowledge and experience.
+Through this collaboration, your teams will be able to develop better solutions and create more innovative products.
+ - 来自NLP